shaunmahony/chip-seq-tutorial/index.md

 |![](src/tutorials/chip/join2.png)|
 |<small>**Joining Pooled/R1 with R2** results with `Join` tool.
 Note that because we renamed the datasets they are now easily selectable.</small>|

-This results in 723 regions are shared among polled, R1, and R2 peaks.
-Let's call this **High confidence set**.
+This results in 722 regions are shared among polled, R1, and R2 peaks.
+Let's call this **High confidence peaks**.
 Before we can use it however, let's cut out only relevant columns.
 Since we have produced this dataset by joining three other datasets it is three times wider (30 columns).
 To cut this first three columns we can use **Text Manipulation &rarr; Cut columns** tool:

 |         |
 |---------|
 |![](src/tutorials/chip/cut.png)|
 |<small>**Cutting columns** from `Join` output.</small>|

-<div class="alert alert-warning">Rename the last dataset as `High confidence set`.
+<div class="alert alert-warning">Rename the last dataset as `High confidence peaks`.
 This will make it easy to find as we continue.</div>

 <div class="alert alert-danger" role="alert">Using `Cut columns` tool produces a dataset of tabular type.
 However, by cutting the first ten columns we have created a dataset in BED format.
 Thus we need to let Galaxy know about that by resetting metadata as shown below.</div>

 Next we need to make sure that output of `Cut columns` tool has the type `BED`.
+Also specify the genome build as `sacCer3`.
 To do this we will edit its metadata as show below:

 |         |
 |---------|